AasthaPJoshi/Dual-Mode-Conversational-AI-Assistant/README.md

 - Designing and implementing a complete RAG pipeline from document ingestion to grounded response generation
 - Integrating a locally-run LLM into a Python application via subprocess orchestration
 - Building a real-time web interface over a REST API without a frontend framework
-- Text preprocessing challenges — chunking strategy, overlap tuning, and ANSI escape stripping from subprocess output
+- Text preprocessing challenges: chunking strategy, overlap tuning, and ANSI escape stripping from subprocess output
 - Architectural separation between AI inference logic and web presentation concerns
 - Practical trade-offs between retrieval quality and system complexity at different stages of development